“Congratulations! You have won $500,000!

-They are often trying to collect personal information like your address, credit card number, phone numbers, even your insurance numbers.
+They are often trying to collect personal details like your address, credit card number, passwords, phone numbers, and even your insurance numbers.

-Generally, phishers will claim the victim is missing out on a limited-time deal or is facing a final warning that an account will be removed if he or she does not enter their login credentials.
+Generally, phishers will claim the victim has won something, they are missing out on a limited-time deal or they are facing a final warning that an account will be removed if he or she does not enter their login credentials.

-The message offers you an unbelievable discount on a laptop and offers a link to the buying page.
-You click the link to buy it, enter in your credit card information, and complete your order.
+The message offers you an unbelievable discount on a laptop and provides a link to the buying page.
+You click the link to buy it, enter your credit card information, and complete your order.

-However, you just became a victim of a phishing attack.
+However, you’ve just became a victim of a phishing attack.
 The product page was fake and disguised very convincingly like the real thing.
-Instead of placing your order, the website sent your payment info straight to a thief.
+Instead of placing your order, the website sent your payment details straight to a thief.

-In this case, there were three tell-tale signs.
+In the above case, there were three tell-tale signs.